Niccoryan0/lab-02/README.md

 Actual time needed to complete: 6 min

-### Feature 6
+### Feature 5
-Number and name of feature: Feature #6 Styling W/Flexbox
+Number and name of feature: Feature #6 Sort the Images

-Estimate of time needed to complete: 5 min
+Estimate of time needed to complete: 45 min

-Start time:  4:53 pm
+Start time:  5:05 pm

-Finish time: 4:59 pm
+Finish time:  pm

-Actual time needed to complete: 6 min
+Actual time needed to complete:  min